 There are different types of foam based on their shapes and sizes.
 It might not be easy to know what to choose the best when choosing the proper components for your mattress or deciding the best foam for a particular purpose or project.

-Partly due to the fact that foams are labeled differently by different manufacturers.
+This is partly because foams are labeled differently by different manufacturers.

 It’s also difficult to measure specific data on different types of foam because of these manufacturing factors.
 Here are the different types of foam you can encounter.